therne/cottage/README.md

 Cottage is the fastest, simple, and intuitive server framework built on [Koa.js](http://koajs.com).<br>

 - **Fastest Framework on Node** - See [performance](#performance)
-- **100% Koa.js compatible** - You can use all plugins and modules of koa.
+- **100% Koa.js compatible** - You can use all plugins and modules of Koa v2.
-- Simple code - Aren't you tired using `res.send` or `this.body`?
+- Simple code - Aren't you tired using `res.send` or `ctx.body`?
 Why can't we just `return` the response?
 - [Additional Sugar Features](#status)

 ### Installation